sky-uk/kfp-operator/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-# Is your feature request related to a problem?
+## Is your feature request related to a problem?
 Please describe

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the problem is, e.g. _I'm always frustrated when [...]_

-# Describe the solution you'd like
+## Describe the solution you'd like

 A clear and concise description of what you want to happen.

-# Describe alternatives you've considered
+## Describe alternatives you've considered

 A clear and concise description of any alternative solutions or features you've considered, if any.

-# Additional context
+## Additional context

-Anny context, screenshots etc. about the feature request that you think is relevant.
+Any context, screenshots etc. about the feature request that you think is relevant.